TapResearch/slate/source/includes/_campaign_quota.md

 ### Campaign Qualification
 Parameter | Type | Description
 --------- | ---- | -----------
-qualification_id | Integer | The qualification identifier you want to associate with the quota. pre_codes | Integer Array | A list of accepted pre-codes or values.
+question_id | Integer | The question id of the qualification you want to associate with the quota. pre_codes | Integer Array | A list of accepted pre-codes or values.
 See **Answer Types** section.